 Campus Security Officers are licensed and bonded employees of a contracted security service and are not sworn or commissioned law enforcement personnel, nor are they authorized to arrest any individual.
-Campus Security Officers investigate, prepare, and submit incident reports to the Campus Facilities and Security Manager, who will coordinate with CEEL and the CEEL professional staff for further investigation and charges.
+Campus Security Officers investigate, prepare, and submit incident reports to the Campus Facilities and Security Manager, who will coordinate with the Office of Student Experience whose staff will further investigation and issue charges when necessary.